How to get support for Microsoft Intune

-Microsoft Intune: Technical support is available by phone and online.
-You can also access the Documentation for Microsoft Intune on TechNet, and find self-help by clicking the Help link located at the top right-hand corner of the Intune administrative consoles.
+For self help with Intune, see the Documentation for Microsoft Intune on TechNet, or click the Help link located at the top right-hand corner of the Intune administrative consoles.

 If you use Microsoft System Center Configuration Manager or Microsoft System Center Endpoint Protection: For technical support with Configuration Manager or Endpoint Protection, contact your partner or visit the Microsoft System Center Configuration Manager and System Center Endpoint Protection Solution Center to find rich self-help material, with the option of opening a support request online or over the phone.

 Technical support for System Center Configuration Manager or System Center Endpoint Protection requires either payment or is decremented from your existing licensing or Premier Support agreements.